alfonsekon/dotfiles/README.md

 messiest and most vanilla dotfiles known to man, a forever work in progress.\
 Most of the aliases in the `.bashrc` are because I am **lazy**.
 Do **not** be like me.\
-I'm still finding my way around keybinds and stuff... idk if i should set up wezterm with a leader key or just use tmux
+I'm still finding my way around keybinds and stuff... idk if i should set up wezterm with a leader key or just use tmuxbecause my current binds are starting to get messy

 ## stuff
 - **OS** → `Pop!_OS 22.04 LTS`